ElaheYousefi/Education-System/README.md

   * Facility to register lectures by students
   * Facility to poll teachers by students

-  This project is written in spring boot framework.
+  The project is written in spring boot framework.